-- Understand economic models in the education context,
+- Account for economic models in the education context,

-- confidently identify determinants of equilibrium/optimality and describe the role they play relative to each other.
+- Identify determinants of equilibrium/optimality and describe the role they play relative to each other.

 - Recall the frameworks and their assumptions, as well as their economic predictions.

-- Know the empirical state-of-the-discipline where they need to be able to read selected articles in economic journals and exctract the appropriate conclusions.
-Additionally, they need to examine whether the presented empirical evidence convincingly identifies causal relationships.
+- Examine whether the presented empirical evidence convincingly identifies causal relationships.
 Later, evidence needs to be recalled to address topics.

-Identify key questions in a brief non-specific text, presented as a policy issue rather than an economic model.
-Then, link the key questions to economics of education.
+- Identify key questions in a brief non-specific text, presented as a policy issue rather than an economic model and link the key questions to economics of education.

-- Present arguments orally and in written form, which are based on their reading of theory as well as state-of-the-art empirical findings.
+- Present economic scientific arguments, orally and in written form, which are based on their reading of theory as well as state-of-the-art empirical findings.

 - Construct concise cases where they show their well-rounded appraisal of a situation that connects economic theory to the real world.

-- Equipped to evaluate policy proposals critically and scientifically, and present arguments in favor or against them.
+- Evaluate policy proposals critically and scientifically, and present arguments in favor or against them.

 Main textbook: Checchi, D. (2006) The Economics of Education, Cambridge University Press (all chapters).
 ISBN: 9780521066464, http://dx.doi.org/10.1017/CBO9780511492280